DTjomsland/t3a1-workbook/README.md

 - Server is ready to handle the next request
 - When the file system opens and reads the file, then the server sends the content back to the front-end.

-This varies significantly from other environments in terms fo efficiency.
+This varies significantly from other environments in terms of efficiency.
 Typically, the server is not ready to handle the next request until the entire transmission has finished, meaning the request would need to be handled and the content returned to the front-end before the next task could begin.
 This greatly reduces the wait time and efficiently uses memory.

 The role of Node.js in MERN stack is to provide a server-side environment that can execute JavaScript, in this case, Express.js.